 Katrina Voysey Registered MBACP

-Exploring your issues in our work together can lead you to better understand yourself and how you relate to the world and to gain insight on how you can change and grow.
-Besides finding the courage and resources to change, clients often feel more peaceful within and develop greater compassion for themselves and others.
+Our work together can lead you to better self-understanding and improved relationships.
+Besides finding the courage and resources to change, clients often feel more peaceful and develop greater compassion for themselves and others.

 Training, qualifications & experience